5 Essential skills of Account managers

 Keeping everyone in the team well informed about what’s happening and also the results of every process helps in coordination and maintaining rapport.
 Whether oral or written, the account manager must be able to be clear, concise and convincing with his thoughts.

 Key Account management is a continuous process that requires immense effort from highly skilled account managers.
-But that’s not really enough, the account managers must be equipped with the right key account management tools that can assist them throughout their journey and make life easier.
+But that’s not really enough, the account managers must be equipped with the right key account management tools and account planning tools that can assist them throughout their journey and make life easier.

 Demandfarm’s Account Planner makes account planning ridiculously easy.
 Available as an add-on in Salesforce and MS Dynamics makes it the most preferred tool across industries for account planning